caofff/GL-ABC-MCMC/README.md

 # Summary

-ABC-GL-MCMC is a python project of a recently proposed adaptive ABC-MCMC with Global-Local proposals (GL-ABC-MCMC).
+ABC-GL-MCMC is a python project of a recently proposed adaptive ABC-MCMC with Global-Local proposals (GL-ABC-MCMC) that targets for complex posterior distributions with intractable likelihood functions.

 --------
 # Main File Descriptions